 Dr. William Heran is the co-founder and Chief Executive Officer of Providence Treatment.
 Dr. Heran holds a Ph.D. in Clinical Social Work from Smith College and a Master in Social Work from New York University and has over 35 years as a clinician, researcher, author, educator, spiritual advisor and program developer.
 He worked as a research associate with Bessel van der Kolk, M.D. at the Boston Trauma Center and published research on the traumatic effects of awareness during surgery.
 He has worked in many multi-cultural settings including Jamaica, Hawaii, New York City and Boston.
 He is a former Jesuit and continues to integrate spirituality into his work and programming at Providence Treatment.
 He has worked with professionals for many years and serves as an evaluator for State Licensing Boards, State Boards of Medicine, Pharmacy and Nursing.
 He also is HIMS-program trained and treats private and commercial pilots.
 Dr. Heran has a particular interest and skill to work with clergy from all faiths with a substance use disorder.
 Dr. Heran’s skill and leadership makes Providence Treatment a leader in healthcare and treatment.
-He recently becomes a certified SAP evaluator for U.S. Department of Transportation and works closely with employers’ EAPs.
+He is a certified SAP evaluator for U.S. Department of Transportation and works closely with employers’ EAPs.
 He is also a certified mindfulness teacher.

 Dr. David Steinman is a Board Certified Psychiatrist who graduated from The Medical College of Pennsylvania.
 He completed an internship in Pediatrics at St. Christopher’s Hospital for Children-Temple University Hospital, and served his Residency in Psychiatry at the University of Pennsylvania Medical Center.
 He also received post-graduate training at the Philadelphia Psychoanalytic Institute.
 He is a Clinical Assistant Professor in the Department of Psychiatry at the Perelman School of Medicine at the University of Pennsylvania.
 Dr. Steinman performs medication consultation and follows up for a variety of disorders.
 He has extensive experience with depression and anxiety disorders, bipolar disorder, adjustment reactions, eating disorders, and attention deficit disorder (ADD), adolescent issues, and impairment in professionals, particularly physicians.